ibm-cloud-docs/watsonxdata/access-ovw.md

-You can create access groups, or give access to a trusted profile, user, or service ID access to any of the target and specific permissions as depicted in the following illustration:
+You can create access groups, or give access to a trusted profile, user, or service ID access to any of the target and specific permissions.